DaanDolfijn/Macropad-HA/README.md

 # Macropad-HA
-A macropad that controls home assistant using espHome
+A macropad that controls home assistant using espHome.
+This is NOT a Hackpad